-Frozen Pipe Repair in Maryland
+Frozen Pipes in Maryland

 When temperatures begin dropping to below freezing, there’s a chance that the water in your pipes will freeze – especially if your pipes aren’t properly insulated.
 When this happens, the pipes could expand and burst, which could result in some serious water damage to your home.

 If you think that you have an issue with frozen pipes, you’ll want to schedule one of our professional plumbers at Stang Plumbing & Heating to come and perform a thorough inspection of your plumbing.

 Signs Your Pipes Might Be Frozen

 If you notice any of the following signs that your pipes may be frozen, contact us immediately to schedule an inspection.
 We will determine if your pipes have frozen or if they have burst and make the necessary repairs.

 - Your pipes are producing strange sounds – If you hear a bubbling noise whenever you use the toilet or sink, it’s because air isn’t able to escape to the sewer lines.
 Other sounds to listen for include whistling, clanking or banging sounds.
 You’ll want to have the pipes inspected right away – increased water pressure could cause the pipes to burst.

 - There’s water damage or leaks in your walls – If a frozen pipe has burst, then it could leak water into your walls and ceiling.
 If you notice wet spots on a ceiling and it’s not a ceiling that’s right below the roof, then there’s a good chance it’s from a broken pipe.

 - There are problems with the flow of water – If you turn a faucet on and water either doesn’t come out or it comes out in an uneven, slow stream, then there may be a clog in the pipe (caused by ice) or a break.